nf-core/smrnaseq/docs/output.md

 ## FastP

-[FastP](https://github.com/OpenGene/fastp) is used for removal of adapter contamination and trimming of low quality regions.
+[FastP](https://github.com/OpenGene/fastp) is used for removal of adapter contamination and trimming of low-quality regions.

 MultiQC reports the percentage of bases removed by FastP in the _General Statistics_ table, along some further information on the results.

 **Output directory: `results/fastp`**

-Contains FastQ files with quality and adapter trimmed reads for each sample, along with a log file describing the trimming.
+Contains FastQ files with quality and adapter-trimmed reads for each sample, along with a log file describing the trimming.

 - `sample_fastp.json` - JSON report file with information on parameters and trimming metrics
 - `sample_fastp.html` - HTML report with some visualizations of trimming metrics